conterra/mapapps-intro/README.md

 ## Prerequisites

 - map.apps greater than version 4.15.0
-- To be able to build the project with Maven, all files from `map.apps-VERSION/sdk/m2-repository` need to be copied manually to your local Maven repository (e.g. `%UserProfile%/.m2/repository` for Windows, `~/.m2/repository` for MacOS).
+- To be able to build the project with Maven, all files from `map.apps-VERSION/sdk/m2-repository` (path inside the map.apps distribution package) need to be copied manually to your local Maven repository (e.g. `%UserProfile%/.m2/repository` for Windows, `~/.m2/repository` for MacOS).

 ## Start a local development server